ar-io/discussions/README.md

 Welcome to the AR.IO Network’s technical forum.

-This space is for **deep technical discussion** around the design, architecture, and evolution of the AR.IO protocol and its components - including the smart contract, AO integrations, gateway infrastructure, ArNS, staking mechanics, and incentive structures.
+This space is for **deep, protocol-level discussion** around the design and architecture of the AR.IO Network - including the smart contract, AO integration, gateway infrastructure, ArNS, staking mechanics, reward logic, and observation systems.

-**Important:** Posting here does **not** initiate a formal proposal or governance process.
-Contributions are public, permanent, and visible to the broader ecosystem, but there is no guarantee that they will be reviewed, discussed, or adopted.
+> **Note:** Posting here does **not** initiate a governance process.
+Discussions are public and permanent but are not guaranteed to be reviewed, responded to, or adopted.

 ---

-## Appropriate Topics

-Discussions here are best suited for:

-- Protocol and smart contract design
-- Network incentive structures and staking mechanisms
-- ArNS pricing model, ANT evolution, or name system dynamics
-- Gateway architectural decisions or modularity tradeoffs
+## ✅ What Belongs Here

+- Smart contract architecture and AO Process logic
-- Observability, performance metrics, and protocol incentives
+- Staking, delegation, withdrawal, and protocol reward flows

-This is **not** the place for:
-- How-to questions or troubleshooting (please use [Discord](https://discord.com/invite/HGG52EtTc2) for support)
-- Feature requests without deep technical framing
-- Non-technical posts
+- ArNS (naming system), pricing, undernames, and ANT structure
+- Gateway architecture, modularity, indexing, and peer coordination
+- Observation and Incentive Protocol (OIP): reports, scoring, and reward criteria
+- ARIO token utility: how it's used within protocol interactions

 ---

-## How to Use

-- Use GitHub **Discussions** to start a topic with clear context and rationale.
-- One topic per thread is best - give it a descriptive title.
-- Keep tone constructive and focused on reasoning, architecture, and implementation.
+## 🚫 What Does Not

+- How-to questions or troubleshooting - use [Discord](https://discord.com/invite/HGG52EtTc2) instead
+- General feedback, idea brainstorming, or user support
+- Feature requests without technical depth or protocol relevance

 ---

+## 🧠 How to Participate

+- Use GitHub **Discussions** to start a thread with a clear, focused topic.
+- Use one of the predefined labels (e.g. `smart-contract`, `staking`, `arns`, etc.).
+- One topic per thread - scoped, constructive, and reasoned.

+---

-### Resources
+### 📚 Resources

 - [White Paper](https://whitepaper.ar.io/)
 - [AR.IO Documentation](https://docs.ar.io)